Managing your depression - teens

 If you are thinking about death or suicide:

-- Talk to a friend, family member, or your doctor right away.
+- Talk to a friend, family member, or your provider right away.

 - You can always get immediate help by going to the nearest emergency room or calling 1-800-SUICIDE, or 1-800-999-9999.
 The hotline is open 24/7.

-Talk with your parents or your doctor if you feel your depression symptoms are getting worse.
+Talk with your parents or your provider if you feel your depression symptoms are getting worse.
 You may need a change in your treatment.

 Avoid Risky Behaviors

 Risky behaviors are behaviors that can hurt you.
 They include:

 If you take part in risky behaviors, know that they can make your depression worse.
 Take control of your behavior rather than letting it control you.

 Avoid drugs and alcohol.
 They can make your depression worse.

 Consider asking your parents to lock up or remove any guns in your home.